18F/content-guide/_pages/our-style/punctuation.md

 > We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes.

-Although we advocate using words rather than symbols, in some contexts you may use an "en dash" to convey a range of numbers.
+Although we advocate using words rather than symbols, in some contexts you may use an en dash to convey a range of numbers.
 For example,  both *10–20 students* and *10 to 20 students* are acceptable options.
 En dash is `Option + -` on Macs.

 > We assign 2–3 people to each development team.